Asbestos Exposure Risks

 - Certain abdominal organ cancers, such as kidney and gallbladder cancers

 Asbestos has also been found in talcum powder, leading some to believe that it may be linked with ovarian cancer.
-This has prompted thousands of talc lawsuits over claims that companies like Johnson & Johnson didn’t adequately warn women of the health risks of using their body powder products.
+This has prompted thousands of women to take legal action against companies like Johnson & Johnson for not adequately warning of the health risks of using their talc products.
+So far, juries have overwhelmingly sided with plaintiffs, ordering over $724 million in talc settlements.

 Scientific evidence for a connection between asbestos and cancer was established in the 1960s, although people had suspected such a relationship existed as far back as Ancient Greece.